laiskasiili/geoStuffContainerized/README.md

 After the course we want to get you computer in the same state as before.
 There are only two simple steps needed to do so:
 1. Delete the image: Open Docker Desktop and navigate to the _Containers_ tab, make sure to stop and remove all containers if there are any.
 Then go to the _Images_ tab and remove the gdal image.
 This will free up 1+GB on your harddrive!
 2. Uninstall Docker Desktop.

+# Can it be even easier?
+Yes!
+As with many common software packages, some people already built a GDAL image for you and published it on docker hub for free access!
+Using this image, the whole setup simplifies to the following steps:
+1. Install Docker Desktop
+2. Pull the GDAL image from docker hub: ```docker pull osgeo/gdal```
+3. Run the container: ```docker run -it --rm --volume="FULL_PATH_TO_YOUR_DATA_FOLDER":"/data" osgeo/gdal:latest```